wgsl-tooling-wg/wgsl-linker/packages/shared-tests/README.md

 [ImportCases.ts](./src/test-cases/ImportCases.ts)
 [ImportSyntaxCases.ts](./src/test-cases/ImportSyntaxCases.ts)

-## Add Examples in TypeScript
+## Adding New Tests

 Author new examples in TypeScript.
-TypeScript is similar to JSON but a little more convenient.
+(TypeScript is similar to JSON but a little more user friendly for authoring.)

-In TypeScript,
-there's no need to quote keys and multiline strings are allowed.
+A tool is included in the package to convert the TypeScript objects to JSON.

 ### Convert TypeScript Tests to JSON

-A tool is available to convert the TypeScript objects to JSON.

-#### Install dependencies and build the tool
+#### Install dependencies

 ```sh
 pnpm install
 ```

-#### Generate JSON test cases from ts
+#### Generate JSON test cases from TypeScript

 ```sh
 pnpm cases
 ```

-#### Generate JSON test cases from ts continuously
+#### Generate JSON test cases from TypeScript continuously

 ```sh
 pnpm cases:watch